 We are only just starting to learn how to run creative firms where one of the key characteristics is that a lot of knowledge resides with the employees.
 Effective leaders use this knowledge to define their organization’s strategy, and so should you.
 It will lead to higher employee engagement and better strategic decisions, and you don’t want to miss this opportunity.

-You will ultimately decide on three to five Company OKRs but you’ll get the best results if you ask employees only for one each.
+You will ultimately decide on 3 or 4 Company OKRs but you’ll get the best results if you ask employees only for one each.
 This way, everyone is forced to think about what they think is the top priority, and you can filter out the noise.

 To add a quantitative component to the survey, employees should also pick the business areas they believe should be covered.
 One individual employee might not be able to decide which areas matter most.
 However, the collective intelligence from dozens, hundreds, or even thousands of employees won’t lie.

-If you combine your own considerations with your employees’ qualitative and quantitative input and put your Ultimate OKR into perspective, coming up with great 2018 Company OKRs will be easier than you ever expected.
+If you combine your own considerations with your employees’ qualitative and quantitative input, coming up with great Company OKRs for next year will be easier than you ever expected.